|

 the wine capital of the region, Cote d'Or region, Beaune is surrounded

-by small villages which bear the names of now famous wines.
+by quaint small villages which bear the names of now world famous wines.

-The cellars of the Chateau of Meursault holds about 800,000 bottles.
+The cellars of the Chateau of Meursault holds almost 800,000 bottles.

 Maison Louis Jadot one of the larger producers since the 1850's